poulet67/DCT-SALB/README.md

 learning curve but it is no more difficult than initially learning the DCS Mission Editor.

+## Features and Capabilities

+* Mission Creation
+  - uses static templates for quicker asset creation
+  - no large .miz to manage just place player slots
+  - theater and region organization to control spawning and placement
+  - settings to customize how you want your campaign to play

+* Game Play
+  - Focus on more goal based gameplay vs. "air quake"
+  - mission system used by AI and players
+  - ticket system to track win/loss critera
+  - Integrated Air Defense per faction
+  - Weapon point buy system for players to limit kinds and types of payloads
+  - Bomb blast effects enhancement and weapon impact system

+* Technical
+  - Built for large scale scenarios
+  - Designed by professional engineers

 ## Installation

 See installation instructions in the [Administrators' guide](doc/02-administrators.md).